makeen-project/amazon-location-features-demo-android-fork/extra/documents/Android - Migrating from Google Maps to Amazon Location Service.md

 ```

 <a name="step-2-sigV4Interceptor"></a>
 **Step 2**: Create a class named `SigV4Interceptor.kt` to intercept AWS requests.
-This will be registered with the HTTP client used to fetch map resources when the Activity is created.
+This will be registered with the HTTP client that fetches map resources when the Activity is created.

 ```
 class SigV4Interceptor(